-It is a new-age technology leveraging the information or data transmission over a special wire-like object.
+It is a new-age technology leveraging information or data transmission over a special wire-like object.
 Which is highly advanced as compared to copper wires since it transmits signals from one destination to the other which may even be a thousand miles apart.

 What is Fiber Optic Cable?

-A communication wire manufactured based on fiber optics technology is known as fiber optics cable.
-These are highly efficient cables that are many-fold powerful than ordinary copper cables in terms of data transfer speeds.
+A communication wire manufactured based on fiber optics technology is known as a fiber optics cable.
+These are highly efficient cables that are many-fold more powerful than ordinary copper cables in terms of data transfer speeds.

 Their innate property is not just transmitting highly efficient signals, but also preventing any losses that occur due to unfavorable conditions like bending, cracks, and even electromagnetic interference due to weather disturbances.